pulumi/terraform-provider-google-beta/website/docs/r/cloud_scheduler_job.html.markdown

 * `region` -
   (Optional)
   Region where the scheduler job resides.
-If it is not provided, Terraform will use the provider default.
+If it is not provided, this provider will use the provider default.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.